KChen-lab/Monopogen/README.md

 [//]: # (END automated TOC section, any edits will be overwritten on next source refresh)

 ## Introduction
-**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges, scDNA-seq, etc.
+**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technologies, scDNA-seq, etc.

 <image src="./example/Fig1.png" width="600">